-- Chop the chicken, cranberries, walnuts, and celery and put them in a medium mixing bowl.1 chicken breast, cooked and cubed, 1/4 cup dried cranberries, chopped, 1/4 cup walnuts, chopped, 1 celery stalk, chopped
+- Put the chopped chicken, cranberries, nuts, and celery into a medium bowl.1 chicken breast, cooked and cubed, 1/4 cup dried cranberries, chopped, 1/4 cup pecans, walnuts, or other nuts, toasted and chopped, 1 celery stalk, chopped fine

 - Add the mayonnaise, salt, and pepper and adjust seasonings to taste.1 tablespoon mayonnaise, 1/2 teaspoon salt, 1/4 teaspoon black pepper

 - Serve immediately or store in the refrigerator for up to five days

 - To pan-roast a chicken breast, preheat the oven to 425 degrees.
 Mix your spices in a small bowl (e.g. 1/2 teaspoon chopped fresh sage, 1/2 teaspoon chopped fresh rosemary, 1/2 teaspoon salt, and 1/8 teaspoon black pepper.).
 Use your fingers to rub the spice mixture over the surface of the chicken and then fry one side in a cast iron pan in a thin layer of oil.
 Once that side has browned, flip the breast over and place the pan in the oven for about 15 minutes, until the internal temperature reaches 165 degrees.

 - This recipe calls for a small amount of mayonnaise just to hold the ingredients together.
 Feel free to increase the amount if you like a chicken salad full of mayo.

 If you make this cranberry chicken salad recipe, please leave a comment or rating.
 Or share a pic with me on Instagram!